Legacy of worship

 As soon as I arrived on campus, I felt immediately at home.
 Although moving away from family and friends to enter college was a challenging transition, Northwestern’s focus on community really helped me step out of my dorm room and participate in the community around me.

 As worship arts majors, we study the deeper theological meaning of Scripture, but we also explore the more practical side of God’s Word and use those applications to encourage one another in our walks of faith.
 Each week, the worship arts community gathers for a time of worship and prayer to start out the week.
-For me, that is such an encouraging time, and it helps me feel prepared for the week of classes ahead.
+That is such an encouraging time, and it helps me feel prepared for the week of classes ahead.

 Northwestern faculty have expanded my perspectives by encouraging me to explore different viewpoints and to never be satisfied with easy answers.
 I came to college with the assumption that everyone saw worship the same way I did.
 Fortunately, my experience here and the lessons I learned from professors and classmates have broadened my view of worship.
 I now come into classes with the expectation that I will be challenged and that I will see worship differently than I did before.